If you’re looking for a Chromebook word processor, you’ve come to the right place.

 It’s an app you add to your Chrome web browser.
 It’ll allow you to view, edit, and save Office files without needing to install any Microsoft products on your computer.
 It works not just for Chromebooks, but any computer running Chrome Internet browser- this means you can use it on a Windows or Mac computer as well.

 It’s very easy to use too.
-Once you install it and activate it, you can drag Word files into Gmail, Chrome, Drive, and more.
+Once you install it and activate it, you can drag your Microsoft files into Gmail, Chrome, Drive, and more.
 Depending on where you drag them, it’ll open up with Docs, Sheets, or Slides automatically.

 The app is called “Office Editing for Docs, Sheets, and Slides” and it’s fully supported by any Chrome-native device, or any devices running Chrome.